Catford loop line: History

-Incorporated as the Shortlands and Nunhead Railway in 1889 it was opened by the London, Chatham and Dover Railway on 1 July 1892.
+Incorporated as the Shortlands and Nunhead Railway by the Shortlands and Nunhead Railway Act 1889 (52 & 53 Vict. c. cxxvi) it was opened by the London, Chatham and Dover Railway on 1 July 1892.
+The line was vested in the London, Chatham and Dover Railway by the London, Chatham and Dover Railway (Further Powers) Act 1896 (59 & 60 Vict. c. cc).

 The line left the former Crystal Palace High Level branch and the Nunhead to Lewisham link (the former Greenwich Park branch) at a junction east of Nunhead.

 The five stations on the original route were: